 2023 Summary of Arizona Legislation Regarding Community Associations The Arizona Legislature began the session on January 9, 2023.
 Please contact Beth Mulcahy, Esq. (email@example.com) any time with questions regarding the bills.
 SB1049: HOMEOWNERS’ ASSOCIATIONS; BETSY ROSS FLAG This bill would make it so an Association cannot ban any historic version of the American flag, including the Betsy Ross flag, without [...]

 Use the search functionality below to search our Cheat Sheets and Legislative Updates.

 Type the desired keyword(s) in the search field and hit enter.

 Unfortunately, the majority of media coverage involving community associations is negative.
-With that in mind, it is important for your community to be prepared in the event that the media contacts the board and/or is covering a story involving the community.
+With that in mind, your community needs to be prepared if the media contacts the board and/or is covering a story involving the community.
 The two most common scenarios where a community association will receive media coverage are (1) a conflict with a homeowner (in which case, the homeowner [...]